-Coaching, like any great skill, takes time and practice.
+Like any great skill, becoming a great Agile coach takes time and practice.
 It requires a continuous cycle of planning, doing, and learning.
 High-Performing Teams A high-performing Agile team sustainably surpasses expectations.
 They trust and respect each other, and collaborate to develop creative solutions that delight their customers.
-Self-organized teamwork is a key cornerstone of Agile.
-Most people want […]
+Self-organized teamwork is a key cornerstone of […]

-Coaching, like any great skill, takes time and practice.
+Like any great skill, becoming a great Agile coach takes time and practice.
 It requires a continuous cycle of planning, doing, and learning.

 A high-performing Agile team sustainably surpasses expectations.
 They trust and respect each other, and collaborate to develop creative solutions that delight their customers.
 Self-organized teamwork is a key cornerstone of Agile.
 Most people want to create great things.
 Most people want to work with a great team.
 Often, despite a team’s best intentions, various components within the system they work in prevent them from fully actualizing their potential.

 An effective coach empowers teams to leverage Agile concepts and practices to build solutions cheaper, faster, and better.
 A great Agile coach can significantly improve a team’s performance.
 They work for the team as servant-leader to remove delays and maximize value.
 Agile coaches work to build a better system within and surrounding the team that improves customer and employee satisfaction.

 Agile coaching is human-centric.
 People aren’t robots.
 Agile is simple on paper, but can be very complex in practice because people are complex.
 Individuals have their own needs and goals.
 Building a work culture that meets both employee objectives and organizational objectives is essential to creating robust, successful companies.
 It is also challenging to do and maintain.